arindam-m/test_314e/README.md

 $ python manage.py runserver
 ```

-When the developement server is successfully booted, you get to see that it's being hosted on a localhost @ port: 8000
+When the developement server is successfully booted up, you get to see that it's being hosted on a localhost @ port: 8000

 ```python
 Django version 3.1.3, using settings 'project_main.settings'